-All the above detailed capital and recurring expenses for Gaps in terms of construction of new Fire Station buildings, building maintenance, manpower, firefighting vehicles and equipment and their maintenance, training of manpower, etc. have been taken into consideration, while finalizing the detailed investment road map plan for next 10 years for Andaman and Nicobar Police Fire Service (Table 12-25).
+All the above detailed capital and recurring expenses for Gaps in terms of construction of new Fire Station buildings, building maintenance, manpower, fire fighting vehicles and equipment and their maintenance, training of manpower, etc. have been taken into consideration, while finalizing the detailed investment road map plan for the next 10 years for DFS (Table 7-30).

-A few assumptions have been made, while considering the detailed roadmap for investment plan in next 10 years:
+A few assumptions have been made, while preparing the detailed roadmap for investment plan for the next 10 years:

-- The first assumption is that the existing gaps in terms of manpower, firefighting vehicles, and equipments will be filled up in first two years. - The second assumption is that 40% gaps in Fire Station buildings will be filled up in first two year, and subsequently 10% gap in each year. - The third assumption is that the average annual rate on expenses on fire vehicle maintenance, petrol, diesel & lubricants, and office expenses, training, uniform will remain same as that in F.Y.
-2010-11, however, on top of that an annual inflation factor will be of 8% (fire vehicle maintenance, petrol, diesel & lubricants), 5% (office expenses, training, uniform). - The fourth assumption is that building construction cost will increase on an average by about 11% per year (construction cost index) and building maintenance cost by about 1% of total building construction cost as in 2010-11. - The salary costs at each level have been estimated from the present pay scales for each level and on top of that an annual growth of 12% in subsequent years.
+- The first assumption is that the existing gaps in terms of manpower, fire fighting vehicles, and equipment will be filled up in first two years. - The second assumption is that 40% gaps in Fire Station buildings will be filled up in first two year, and subsequently 10% gap in each year. - The third assumption is that the average annual rate on expenses on fire vehicle maintenance, petrol, diesel & lubricants, and office expenses, training, uniform will remain the same as that in F.Y.
+2010-11, however, on top of that an annual inflation factor of 8% (fire vehicle maintenance, petrol, diesel & lubricants), 5% (office expenses, training, uniform) has been added. - The fourth assumption is that building construction cost will increase on an average by about 0.96% per year (construction cost index) and building maintenance cost by about 1% of total building construction cost as in 2010-11. - The salary costs at each level have been estimated from the present pay scales for each level and an annual growth of 12% has been added for subsequent years.